NYCU-RL-Bandits-Lab/Q-Pensieve/README.md

 *Explanation --- model_saved_step is the interval between model saved.

+## Custom Problem Setup

+If you want to evaluate with different environment which is not mentioned in this work.
+You can put your env in folder environments/ and set reward in verctor format.
+The dimension of reward vector can be set by user.
+If the dimension of the reward vector function exceeds 5, you need to create a pref_table yourself to evaluate performance.

 ## Refference
 [rltorch](https://github.com/toshikwa/rltorch) -  a simple framework for reinforcement learning in PyTorch.